dan-da/db_extractor/README.md

 Implemented in db_crud/server/config/crudSetup.php

 The crudSetup.php file is auto-generated by the extractor with the db params used to generated the model.
 So everything should work out-of-the box after generation.
 However, this file should be modified to suit the individual application.
 The key requirement is that it must return a useable dbModelFactory object (and corresponding DAL).

-For example, in PV we have modified it to use the already instantiated dbModelFactory and DAL objects.

 By default, this file will also look for [http://www.firephp.org/ FirePHP] in its PEAR location, and the crud and the CRUD and DAL layers will use it if available.

 ### [table]Proc

 Implemented in db_crud/server/[table].proc.php.

 These classes implement an ajax processor for a single table.
 The classes are intended for re-use and can be used from any top-level controller.

 ### [table].ctl.php

 Implemented in db_crud/server/[table].ctl.php

 These files implement a very simple ajax controller for a single table.
 These controllers instantiate the appropriate processor class, send utf-8 headers, and not much more.

 ### [table].html

 Implemented in db_crud/client/[table].html

 These files implement a simple ajax client that displays a jqGrid for a single table.
 These files are intended for use as:

 * simple DB administrative interface for developers.
 Note: the db_crud directory should be .htaccess protected in production.
 * templates for creating more interesting user-facing features.  (in a separate directory!)